Model Context Protocol (MCP) Server

 Cursor

-npx -y defang mcp setup --client=cursor
+npx -y defang@latest mcp setup --client=cursor

 Windsurf

-npx -y defang mcp setup --client=windsurf
+npx -y defang@latest mcp setup --client=windsurf

 VS Code

-npx -y defang mcp setup --client=vscode
+npx -y defang@latest mcp setup --client=vscode

 Claude Desktop

-npx -y defang mcp setup --client=claude
+npx -y defang@latest mcp setup --client=claude

 MCP Tools